While car breakdown cover is invaluable to have, some cover is automatically included in your vehicle insurance cover.

 A destination of your choice, provided it is not further than an approved garage

-Not all providers offer to take you to another destination, so read the terms and conditions carefully before you buy a policy.
+Not all providers offer to take you to another destination, so check terms and conditions carefully before buying a policy.

 This extends the cover offered by roadside assistance by giving you more options of where your vehicle can be towed to.